Charge-Offs And Collection Accounts Mortgage Guidelines

-Can I Qualify For FHA Loan With Charge Offs?
+Can I Qualify For An FHA Loan with Outstanding Collections and Charge-Offs?